This article has links to products and services we love, which we may make commission from.

 Animals on the NC500

-This route is rugged, so you will be sharing the road with locals and wildlife.
+This route is rugged, so you will share the road with locals and wildlife.

-Expect to see sheep, deer, cows, Heilan coos if you look hard, and puffins if you do the Handa Island day trip.
+If you take the Handa Island day trip, you can expect to see sheep, deer, cows, Heilan coos if you look hard, and puffins.

 Frequently Asked Questions